-Statistical power considerations and sample size determination
+Statistical power considerations and sample size determination considerations

-In this study we decided to power for Cohen's d = 0.150.20 as the minimal effect size of interest in Hypothesis 3, because the most crucial aim of the present study is to find out whether AMdependency of the strength of the SNARC effect exists or not.
+In this study we decided to power for defined Cohen's d = 0.15 as the minimal effect size of interest in Hypothesis 3, because the most crucial aim of the present study is to find out whether AMdependency of the strength of the SNARC effect exists or not (Hypothesis 3).
 By choosing this minimal effect size of interest, we will be able to find evidence for or against the SNARC slope differences between number ranges that were descriptively reported in the original studies that we wish to replicate here.
 Due to the lacking report of standard deviations, it is not possible to calculate Cohen's d for the slope difference of 9.2 ms found by Dehaene et al. (1993), but the slope difference of 2.99 ms with a pooled standard deviation of 18.34 ms found by Fias et al. (1996) corresponds to an effect size of d = 0.16.
 Note that in the two original studies, the symmetric confidence intervals for these estimates must also include at least the double slope difference and effect size due to their non-significance.
 Hence, in case of AMdependency of the strength of the SNARC effect, the true effect size might in fact be larger than d = 0.15.
+This sample size estimation is also valid for testing Hypotheses 1 and 2, which require one-sample t-tests.
+The reason is that an effect smaller than d = 0.15 would not be meaningful for the SNARC effect in the lower (Hypothesis 1a) or higher (Hypothesis 1b) number range, or for RMdependency (Hypothesis 2a) and AMdependency (Hypothesis 2b) of the number mapping on the MNL either.
+Similarly, the chosen maximal sample size should be large enough to find at least moderate evidence in case these hypotheses are false.